-I was given the opportunity to deliver a speech at the March For Our Lives in Richmond, which led to being quoted in multiple local news outlets, being invited to write articles for the ACLU of Virginia and to organize with a group of student activists.
+I was given the opportunity to deliver a speech at the March For Our Lives in Richmond, Virginia, which led to being quoted in multiple local news outlets, being invited to contribute articles to the ACLU of Virginia’s website and to organize with a group of student activists.
 In the midst of these opportunities, I faced racism and online harassment as a Black student activist.

-As a Black girl, I was heavily stereotyped advocating for gun violence prevention while White youth were showered with praise for doing the exact same thing.
+As a Black girl, I was heavily stereotyped advocating for gun violence prevention, while white youth were showered with praise for doing the exact same thing.
 Black youth have been combating gun violence for generations.
-It’s upsetting to me that the media credits White students for something Black students have been doing for a long time.
+It’s upsetting to me that the media credits white students for doing something Black students have been doing for a long time.

-According to Everytown for Gun Safety, gun violence is the leading cause of death for Black youth, who are also 14 times more likely than White children to lose their lives to gun violence.
+According to Everytown for Gun Safety, gun violence is the leading cause of death for Black youth.
+They are also 14 times more likely than white children to lose their lives to gun violence.
 Despite these statistics, Black youth don’t usually have school walkouts across the country and thousands of people showing up to our marches in our support.
 The March For Our Lives in Richmond drew over 5000 people, while demonstrations organized by Black youth attracted much fewer people.

 Amplifying our voices means showing up to demonstrations that challenge issues that may not directly affect you, like racism and the school-to-prison pipeline.
 Amplifying our voices also means speaking with Black youth rather than speaking for us.
 I’ve learned to speak for myself as Black girl who is light skinned, who doesn’t identify with the LGBTQ+ community, who hasn’t attended underfunded, or heavily policed schools and who doesn’t live in poverty.

 My call-to-action for all of you is to show us you care about Black youth by giving us the same attention you would give to white youth affected by gun violence.